avrshin/restaurante/README.md

 # restaurant
-Simple order management system for a restaurant
+Simple order management system for a restaurant made with JavaFX

 * Language
  * JavaFX